-- Content-specific questions about TEAM student growth portfolios from educators should be directed to district leads first. - Model specific rubric and scoring guidance can be found on the Team-tn.org website under the Student Growth Portfolio tab. - With additional questions, please reach out to Portfolio.Questions@tn.gov.
+- Questions about implementing TEAM student growth portfolios should be directed first to the educator's district/charter portfolio leads. - Model specific rubric and scoring guidance can be found on the Team-tn.org website under the Student Growth Portfolio tab. - With additional questions, please reach out to Portfolio.Questions@tn.gov. - For assistance with TDOE SSO account log in information please contact DT.Support@tn.gov. - More information on Portfolio Peer Review can found on the TEAM website.